Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Likes to climb - beware treasured chandeliers

-With the jungle as their ancestral home, you can see why Bengals like to climb as high as possible - often to the highest point in the home.
-It’s a good idea to put away family heirlooms, expensive lighting, and watch valued furniture.
+With the jungle as their ancestral home, you can see why Bengals like to climb as high as possible—often to the highest point in the home.
+It’s a good idea to put away family heirlooms and expensive lighting, as well as keep a close eye on valued furniture.
 Their athleticism and fearlessness are among the amazing traits the Bengal has.
-The coolest part: Their very deft paws, able to accomplish a lot of complex tasks.
+The coolest part: Their very deft paws are able to accomplish a lot of complex tasks.
 The Bengal has been known to turn lightswitches on and off!

 Guinea pigs of the world, unite!